rastabda22/rastabda22/doc/Authentication.md

 #### Beware of guessable media names

-`myphotoshares` doesn't change anything in the albums tree, so a protected media or directory name could be guessed if my similar to the unprotected ones.
+`myphotoshares` doesn't change anything in the albums tree, so a protected media or directory name could be guessed if muy similar to the unprotected ones.
 For a higher privacy, protected media/directories should have unguessable names.

 #### Change the password marker file name

-The option `passwords_marker` must be changed in the config file; otherwise a malicious user could access it and know what you are protecting: from the marker content he/she could find the protected content in the `/albums/ tree.`
+The option `passwords_marker` must be changed in the config file; otherwise a malicious user could access it and know what you are protecting: from the marker content he/she could guess something of the protected content in the albums tree.

 ## Optional: Deployment Makefiles

 Both the scanner and the webpage have a `make deploy` target, and the scanner has a `make scan` target, to automatically deploy assets to a remote server and run the scanner.
 For use, customize `deployment-config.mk` in the root of the project, and carefully read the `Makefile`s to learn what's happening.

+This is a feature from original Jason's `photofloat`, very probably it won't work.